 Yet no one can help but search for their origins.
 Planning for the future means always proposing a “cosmogony”, that is to say writing a genesis using a starting point to thus envisage an outcome.
 Experimental architecture therefore appears as reconsideration of the foundations of all things – an arkhè – opening up a multitude of possible worlds.
 With no exclusion of any given one.

-With the artworks of: BIOTHING, Aristide Antonas, Cavart, Coop Himmelb(l)au, Hans Hollein, Haus-Rucker-Co, Riccardo Dalisi, François Dallegret, dZ0 Architecture, David George Emmerich, Yona Fiedman, Vittorio Giorgini, David Greene (Archigram), Günter Günschel, Angela Hareiter, Haus-Rucker-Co, Martin Honert, Wes Jones, Dušan Kuzma, Ugo La Pietra, František Lesák, María Mallo, OCEAN Design Research Association, Walter Pichler, Arthur Quarmby, Franco Raggi, Philippe Rahm, Charles Simonds, Olivier Seguin, Ettore Sottsass Jr., Superstudio, Piere Székely
+With the artworks of: BIOTHING, Aristide Antonas, Cavart, Coop Himmelb(l)au, Hans Hollein, Haus-Rucker-Co, Riccardo Dalisi, François Dallegret, David George Emmerich, Yona Friedman, Vittorio Giorgini, David Greene (Archigram), Günter Günschel, Angela Hareiter, Haus-Rucker-Co, Martin Honert, Wes Jones, Dušan Kuzma, Ugo La Pietra, František Lesák, María Mallo, OCEAN Design Research Association, Walter Pichler, Arthur Quarmby, Franco Raggi, Philippe Rahm, Charles Simonds, Olivier Seguin, Ettore Sottsass Jr., Superstudio, Piere Székely